rioriost/homebrew-celestsp/README.md

 ## Overview

-Celestial TSP is a Python script that calculates the optimal order of celestial bodies for observation based on their coordinates.
+Celestial TSP calculates optimal observation order for celestial bodies.
 The script uses the Traveling Salesman Problem (TSP) algorithm to find the shortest path between celestial bodies and generates a spherical image showing the optimal order.

 ## Table of Contents